Resources

 Are these real client cases?

-No. These are realistic scenarios based on common friction patterns in founder-led teams.
-They are designed to help readers recognize what may be happening in their own business without presenting hypothetical work as a formal case study.
+No. These are realistic scenarios based on common friction patterns in owner-led teams.
+They are written so readers can recognize what may be happening in their own business without presenting hypothetical work as a formal case study.

 How is an Operational Breakdown different from a blog post?